We Tasted 7 Boxed Mac-and-Cheeses & This Is the Best

 The brands we tested included Annie's, Banza, Kraft, Kroger, Modern Table, Trader Joe's, and 365 Everyday Value.
 For each box, we cooked the noodles for the maximum recommended time (typically eight minutes) and used the specified measurements of butter and milk.
 We then based our rankings on the overall texture of both the noodles and the cheese sauce, and the actual cheesiness from the powder.

 Here's how the options fared, ranked from just OK to the best of the best.
 The next time you need a big, comforting bowl of cheesy pasta, here's what to buy and what to avoid.
-And if you're in the mood for a real trip down memory lane, here are 15 Classic American Desserts That Deserve a Comeback.
+(Plus, don't skip We Tasted 10 Chicken Noodle Soups & This Is the Best.)

 Although this is a cheap box of macaroni and cheese, you'd be better off buying pasta and cheese and making a homemade version if you do your grocery shopping at Trader Joe's.
 This boxed stuff just doesn't cut it.